 - Prudent operational management (including credit and risk management, insurance, audit, training and similar administrative purposes).

-- Customer/donor relationship purposes, which typically involve: (i) contacting you (including by telephone, e-mail, SMS and by post) to receive feedback on our products and services; and (ii) contacting you for other marketing or research purposes.
+- Customer/donor relationship purposes, which typically involve: (i) contacting you (including by telephone, e-mail, SMS and by post) to receive feedback on our products and services; and (ii) contacting you for other marketing, market research or general research purposes.

 - Services we receive from our professional advisors, such as lawyers, accountants and consultants; to further our charitable aims including to fundraise.